ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of cancer. Use the menu to see other pages.

-Learn more about radiation therapy.
+Learn more about the basics of radiation therapy.

 Treatment by stage of the cancer

-The treatment choices for testicular cancer depend on whether the cancer is a seminoma or non-seminoma (see Overview) and the stage of the cancer (see Stages).
+The treatment choices for testicular cancer depend on whether the cancer is a seminoma or non-seminoma (see Introduction and the stage of the cancer (see Stages).
 After a physical examination, staging tests, and the removal of the cancerous testicle, you and your doctor will discuss your treatment options.
 Treatment options for early stage, later stages, and recurrent seminoma and non-seminoma are described in more detail below.

 Clinical stage I non-seminoma testicular cancer

 About 25% of patients with clinical stage I non-seminoma have small areas of metastatic cancer that cannot be seen with CT scans when diagnosed.
 Over time, these areas can grow unless a man receives additional treatment after orchiectomy.
 The rest are cured when the testicle with cancer is removed.
 Most recurrences of stage I non-seminoma occur within 9 months after diagnosis and occur in the retroperitoneum.
 Men with clinical stage I disease have the following options after surgery: